riongull/dash-incubator-rules/rules.md

 1. Link to the source for the tasks output (specific PR or commit for Github code)
 2. Link to any deploy links relevant to the output (e.g. a URL for a website)
-3. Specify a valid Dash address to receive the reward, or the username of someone you want to [delegate](#262-reward-delegation) your reward to.
+3. Specify a valid Dash address to receive the reward, or set to [NULL](#341-null-claims) to decline the reward.

 Once your Claim has been created it will [processed](#435-processing-task-claims) by an admin.

 > To create a Claim on Trello, leave a comment on the Bounty's [Trello Card](https://trello.com/b/FPJzDcok/dash-incubator-app) specifying the number and type of the Task you are claiming, along with the source links and your Dash address

+### 3.4.1 Null Claims

+In some cases, users wish to decline rewards for some reason.

+This is strongly discourage as incentives are how Incubator maintains a high level of creativity, productivity, and quality of output, and Claims themselves are how we track and account for work completion in the App.

+However, to support the requirement, we introduced the option to create a Null Claim.

+Therefore users who wish to decline rewards still need to make Claim to signify and enable tracking of a Task's completion, but they can set the claim's Dash address to 'NULL' to signify that the actual reward is declined and therefore won't be awarded.

+> To create a Null Claim in Trello, simply enter the term 'NULL' in place of a Dash address on the relevant [Claim comment](#42-claiming-tasks).

 # 4 Admins